 Metal Braces are your traditional braces.
 It can only be professionally affixed and removed by a licensed orthodontist/dentist.
 There are certain food limitations that should be implemented in order to maintain your oral health.
 Frequent follow-up brace adjustment visits are required so that the dentist can tighten and monitor your orthodontic progress.
 This process can take up to 3 years to finish.

 Invisalign are clear plastic aligners that move your teeth one tray at a time.
-Invisalign uses modern technology, obtaining a 3D scan of your teeth and lay out predictable treatment progress and results.
-You have to wear these aligners a minimum of 22 hours a day; just taking them off when you eat, floss, and brush.
+Invisalign uses modern technology, obtaining a 3D scan of your teeth and layout predictable treatment progress and results.
+You have to wear these aligners a minimum of 22 hours a day; just take them off when you eat, floss, and brush.
 The longer you wear this aligner a day the faster your treatment would be.
 Ideally, you will have to change aligners every 2 weeks.
 The length of the treatment varies.

 Clear Braces/Ceramic Braces are similar to traditional braces but are less visible; tooth-colored, ceramic brackets along with clear wires are used so people could hardly notice you have braces on.
 However, these types of Affordable braces are more susceptible to food stains so be mindful of what you eat.
 Frequent dental visits, again, are required so dental professionals can tighten and monitor your progress.

-Wearing a retainer is necessary because after your full treatment your teeth will shift back to its original position.
+Wearing a retainer is necessary because after your full treatment your teeth will shift back to their original position.
 When you wear a retainer, your teeth are held into their new positions maintaining your orthodontic progress.
 There are two types of retainers: removable and fixed.

 Why not?
 Book your FREE Ortho Consultation with one of our Calgary dentists today.
 You got nothing to lose!